rust-lang/rfcs/text/0000-box-error-alias.md

 environment: an embedded chip with low memory performing tasks in realtime may not have run-time memory allocation as an option.

-In general, rust programmers will create different types to handle these different situations.
+In general, Rust programmers will create different types to handle these different situations.
 The type for a recoverable error may just be some fixed-size block of data, whereas a more serious error may contain references to descriptions of the error or other errors that cause it.
-Rust provides the `Error` trait, which includes converting the error into a string and referencing any underlying error, but rust programmers can still implement this trait even though they don't want to be allocating strings or inner errors, since it is the caller of the methods who causes the allocations/etc. In this way, rust allows all errors to be able to describe themselves, which is very useful during development and prototyping, as well as helping to support different use cases for library code.
+Rust provides the `Error` trait, which includes converting the error into a string and referencing any underlying error, but Rust programmers can still implement this trait even though they don't want to be allocating strings or inner errors, since it is the caller of the methods who causes the allocations/etc. In this way, Rust allows all errors to be able to describe themselves, which is very useful during development and prototyping, as well as helping to support different use cases for library code.

 Whist the `Error` trait helps error authors to provide self-describing errors, it does not help code using these errors to easily combine them with other errors of different types, and displaying the contents of an error that might be one of multiple types.
 The standard way to solve this problem is to create a trait object behind a thick pointer, hence the signature `Box<dyn Error..>`.
-The trait object obscures the actual type, instead presenting the Error interface, and is easily created from any error using the `impl From<'a, E: Error + Send + Sync + 'a> for Box<dyn Error + Send + Sync + 'a>`.
+The trait object obscures the actual type, instead presenting the `Error` interface, and is easily created from any error using the `impl From<'a, E: Error + Send + Sync + 'a> for Box<dyn Error + Send + Sync + 'a>`.

 `BoxError` is simply a synonym for `Box<dyn Error + Send + Sync + 'static>`.
 Here are some examples showing its usefulness.

-## Example: Returning from `main`
+## Example: Simple database function.

 Here we are getting a database version from a file and returning it.
 We are in the prototyping stage and don't want to devote too much time to complex error handling.